OCA/multi-company/mail_template_multi_company/readme/DESCRIPTION.rst

-This module add multi-company management to mail templates
+This module add multi-company management to mail templates.